Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:43:30:

-Yeah.
-Okay.
-So what do you think of this take?
-This might be economically efficient.
-In fact, I think it probably is economically efficient, but the effect of the land value tax would be to shift, to basically shift our sort of societal subsidy away from upper middle class people who own, happen to own land in urban areas and shift that to the super wealthy and also super productive people who will like control the half acre that Google owns and like mountain view.
-So it's kind of like a subsidy, not subsidy, but it's easing the burden on super productive companies like Google and so that they can make even cooler products in the future.
-But it is in some sense that's a little aggressive, you're going from upper middle class to like, you know, tech billionaire, right?
-But it's still be economically efficient to do that.
+Okay, so what do you think of this take?
+This might be economically efficient but the effect of the land value tax would be to basically shift our sort of societal subsidy away from upper middle class people who, happen to own land in urban areas and shift that to the super wealthy and also super productive people who will control the half acre that Google owns in Mountain View.
+It's easing the burden on super productive companies like Google so that they can make even cooler products in the future.
+But it is in some sense a little aggressive, that you're going from upper middle class to tech billionaire.
+But it will still be economically efficient to do that.

 Lars Doucet - 00:44:18: